magento/devdocs/guides/v2.2/cloud/reference/discover-deploy.md

 If you are using external GitHub repositories, the log of the operations does not display in the GitHub session.
 You can still follow activity in the interface for the external repository and in the {{site.data.var.ece}} Project Web Interface.
 See [Integrations]({{ page.baseurl }}/cloud/integrations/cloud-integrations.html).

 {:.bs-callout-info}
 Deploy logs are available only for Staging and Production environments.
-In Integration environments, you can view only build and post-deploy logs.
+See [Log locations]({{ page.baseurl }}/cloud/project/log-locations.html).

 ## Project configuration {#cloud-deploy-conf}